 The SQUID electronics consists of the low noise preamplifier and the SQUID control and detector unit.
+The low source impedance of the SQUID (about 1 Ω) is stepped up to the optimal impedance of the preamplifier by means of a resonant transformer.
+The d.c. bias and flux modulation current (modulation frequency 307 kHz) are fed into the SQUID via voltage-controlled current sources situated in the preamplifier and the controller, respectively.
 The amplification and detection of the SQUID signal is achieved by the state-of-the-art design, i.e. the preamplifier is followed by an AC amplifier and a phase sensitive detector (lock-in) with a PI-type integrator.
 The output signal returns via a resistor to the modulation coil to close the feedback loop.

 For an optimal choice of bias and flux modulation point, a white flux spectral density of $2 \times 10^{-6} \Phi_0 / \sqrt{\text{Hz}}$ for the SQUID system was found.
-This flux noise corresponds to an equivalent current noise through the input coil of 0.9 pA/ $\sqrt{\text{Hz}}$.
+This flux noise corresponds to an equivalent current noise through the input coil of 0.9 pA/ \sqrt{Hz} , an effective energy factor of 543×h, and an energy resolution of 3.6×10^{-31} J/Hz.
+Using optimum electric and magnetic screening of the sensor the 1/f noise knee was found below 0.1 Hz even in a normal laboratory environment [10].

 In a DC coupled feedback loop, the field of the dark current to be measured is compensated at the SQUID by an external magnetic field generated from the attached electronics.
 Due to the superconductivity of all leads in the input circuitry (pick-up coil, transformer, SQUID input coil) the CCC is able to detect even DC currents.
-For an optimum coupling between the 1-turn toroidal pick-up coil (40 μ H) and the SQUID input coil (0.8 μ H) a matching transformer is necessary.
+For an optimum coupling between the 1-turn toroidal pick-up coil (40 μ H) and the SQUID a matching transformer is necessary.
+The overall current sensitivity of the CCC was calculated to 175 nA/ Φ_0 .

-The noise current sensitivity of the CCC was calculated to 175 nA/ Φ_0 .
-Using a modulation frequency of 307 kHz the measurement system provides an over-all bandwidth of 20 kHz (signal level: 1 Φ_0) or 70 kHz (signal level: 0.1 Φ_0), respectively.
+Using a modulation frequency of 307 kHz the measurement system provides a over-all bandwidth of 20 kHz (signal level 1 Φ_0) or 70 kHz (signal level 0.1 Φ_0), respectively.
 Thus, it will be possible to characterize the pulse shape of the dark current beam (300 μs rise time, 950 μs flattop, 300 μs fall time, 10 Hz repetition rate) which is dominated by the r.f. structure applied to the cavities.